L. J. Smith: Regular season

+Playoffs

 Personal life

 Smith was included in the 2005 Chunky Soup commercials featuring Donovan McNabb.
 He enjoys playing basketball and was a tremendous basketball prospect who drew interest from a number of Division I programs including Florida State and various schools from the Metro Atlantic Athletic Conference.
 He currently resides in Longport, New Jersey.
 He currently owns and operates a Plato's Closet store in Edison, New Jersey.
 Inspired by his mother, Smith returned to Rutgers and in 2016 completed his undergraduate degree.